SwatiDas198/Pizza_Sales_Inshight/README.md

 6. Top 5 best sellers by revenue, total quantity, and total orders
 7. Bottom 5 worst sellers by revenue, total quantity, and total orders

-Tools Used: MS Excel, MySQL, and Power BI.

 Skills Used: The skills used in this project include data cleaning, data transformation, ETL, Power Query, DAX (Data Analysis Expression) for measures and metrics, data analysis, data visualization, reports, and dashboards.
 SQL queries will be used to validate data.